-Gun Violence Protestors Shut Down Chicago Freeway
+Gun Violence Protesters Shut Down Chicago Freeway

 Attorney Eric White said he hopes Rauner and Emmanuel can come together, especially “if Governor Rauner and Mayor Rahm Emanuel can meet in secret to decide to give Amazon a billion dollars.”

-While marching, protestors held signs that said things like “we can end gun violence” and shouted “black lives matter” and “shut it down.”
+While marching, protesters held signs that said things like “we can end gun violence” and shouted “black lives matter” and “shut it down.”

 When asked why she took part in the march, Laura Hussein said she and her friends ” because the cost of ignoring gun violence in Chicago is too high.”

-“Every week we lose women, children, and especially brown and black boys and men to senseless gun violence,” Hussien said.
+“Every week we lose women, children, and especially brown and black boys and men to senseless gun violence.”

 Though the march remained peaceful, Illinois governor Bruce Rauner called the total shut down of the freeway “unacceptable.”